Vaniqa cream (eflornithine 11.5%) for unwanted female facial hair (hirsutism) available to buy online from Dr Fox.

-It can takes up to 8 weeks for results.
+It can take up to 8 weeks for results.
 If after 4 months there is no improvement, Vaniqa should be stopped and a doctor consulted.

 Vaniqa's effects wear off after 8 weeks of stopping treatment.
 To maintain the effect, Vaniqa must be used continuously.

 Side effects of Vaniqa

 Side effects, if they occur, are usually topical, usually occurring at the site the cream is applied, and usually resolving once treatment is discontinued.

 A full list can be found at in the manufacturer's Patient Information Leaflet.